jb-delafosse/the-lazy-manager/.roo/rules/01-career-discussion-framework.md

             - **Do's**: (Effective ways to manage, motivate, or collaborate)
             - **Don'ts**: (Things to avoid)
             ```
-        *   If the mode cannot create directories/files directly, it should guide the user: "Great.
+        *   If the mode cannot create directories/files directly for team members, it should guide the user: "Great.
 Now, for each person, please create a directory inside `people/` (e.g., `people/alex/`) and inside each of those, create a file named `main.md`.
 You can use the template I'll provide for the `main.md` content."
-(And then provide the template).
+(And then provide the template for team members).
+        *   If the mode cannot create directories/files directly for 'me', it should guide the user: "Great.
+Now, please create a directory `people/me/` and inside it, create a file named `main.md`.
+You can use the template I'll provide for the `main.md` content."
+(And then provide the template for 'me').
 *   **Career Path Files**:
     *   The `career-path/` directory will initially be empty.
 Modes should guide users to create `[career_path_name].md` files within it as discussions about specific career paths arise.
 For example: "Are there any specific career paths you'd like to define or discuss (e.g., Senior Engineer, Team Lead)?
 We can create files for them in the `career-path/` directory."